Julia-Alexandrova/TeamCity-Development-Center/topics/plugin-development/Getting Started with Plugin Development.md

 Step 3.
 Edit the plugin descriptor
 ----------------------------------

-Open the teamcity\-plugin.xml file in the project root folder with Intellij IDEA and add details, such as the plugin display name, description, vendor, and etc. by modifying [the corresponding attributes](https://confluence.jetbrains.com/display/TCDL/Plugins+Packaging#PluginsPackaging-PluginDescriptor) in the file.
+Open the teamcity-plugin.xml file in the project root folder with Intellij IDEA and add details, such as the plugin display name, description, vendor, and etc. by modifying [the corresponding attributes](https://confluence.jetbrains.com/display/TCDL/Plugins+Packaging#PluginsPackaging-PluginDescriptor) in the file.

 Step 4.
 Create the plugin sources
 ---------------------------------